 Mr. Kim appears as soloist with The Philadelphia Orchestra each season as well as with numerous orchestras around the world.
 Conductors with whom he has performed include Kazuyoshi Akiyama, Myung Whun Chung, Christoph von Dohnanyi, Charles Dutoit, Christoph Eschenbach, Rafael Frubeck de Burgos, Vladimir Jurowski, Peter Oundjian, and Wolfgang Sawallisch.
 He also appears internationally at festivals such as MasterWorks (USA) and Pacific (Japan).

-The latest additions to Mr. Kim's discography are The Lord Is My Shepherd, a collection of sacred works for violin and piano with pianist and composer Paul S. Jones and Encore, a collection of recital favorites with pianist Gail Niwa.
-Mr. Kim holds Honorary Doctorates from Eastern University in suburban Philadelphia and the University of Rhode Island.
+Mr. Kim's discography includes The Lord Is My Shepherd, a collection of sacred works for violin and piano with pianist and composer Paul S. Jones and Encore, a collection of recital favorites with pianist Gail Niwa.
+Mr. Kim holds Honorary Doctorates from Eastern University in suburban Philadelphia, the University of Rhode Island, and in May 2014 will be awarded a Doctorate of Arts honorary degree by Dickinson College.

 His instrument is a J.B.
 Guadagnini from Milan, Italy ca. 1757 on loan from The Philadelphia Orchestra.
 Mr. Kim resides in a Philadelphia suburb with his wife Jane and daughters Natalie and Maggie.
 For more information, follow him on Twitter @Dkviolin